Skip to main content

 • optimization

-The optimization of the game has received mixed reviews, with some players praising its performance on low-end systems and smooth gameplay at high settings, while others report significant stuttering, crashes, and poor control optimization, particularly for PC.
-Many users noted that the game feels like a console port, leading to frustrations with controls and settings.
-Overall, while some players experienced excellent performance, others found it poorly optimized, especially on certain hardware configurations.
+The optimization of the game has received mixed reviews, with some players praising its performance on modern hardware and low-end systems, while others report significant issues such as stuttering, poor controls, and bugs.
+Many users noted that the game feels like a console port, leading to frustrations with input and graphical settings.
+Overall, while some players experienced smooth gameplay, others found it poorly optimized, particularly on PC, resulting in a lack of consistency in performance across different setups.

 • “Performance wise it is perfect and I hadn't run into any issues at all, I was able to run it on high/ultra settings at 1080p 75fps.”